DM587/dm587.github.io/_exercises/main/sheet_08.md

 $L$ is lower triangular because:

-- multiplying a row by a nonzero constant, and adding a scalar multiple of one row to another generate elementary matrices that are lower triangular.
+i) multiplying a row by a nonzero constant, and adding a scalar multiple of one row to another generate elementary matrices that are lower triangular.

-- multiplication of lower traingular matrices preserves the lower triangular property
+ii) multiplication of lower traingular matrices preserves the lower triangular property

-- inverse of lower traingular matrices preserves the lower triangular property.
+iii) inverse of lower traingular matrices preserves the lower triangular property.

 <br>
 To show that the $LU'$ decomposition can be rewritten as